DarkStarSword/3d-fixes-WATCH_DOGS2/README.md

 search for "Ansel" and uncomment the two ShaderOverride sections.
 Back in game press F10 to reload the config and voila - no HUD :) Note that the various filters Ansel provides only work in one eye in this game.

-Note that there are very likely still broken effects (especially lights, shadows and reflections) while using Ansel in many areas / times of day / weather conditions - I've fixed a bunch of them, but they only dump on demand when Ansel is used, so finding them all is a near impossible task.
-You can still use Ansel's stereo screenshot option if there are broken shaders.

 Known Issues
 ------------